 What is dual-diagnosis?

-Comprehensive evaluation and treatment of substance use and mental health conditions
+Comprehensive evaluation and treatment of substance use, mental health conditions or co-occurring disorders

 Medication-Assisted Treatment (MAT) for alcohol and substance use disorder

 MAT combines behavioral therapy and medications to treat substance abuse disorders, including opioid use disorders.
 MAT provides treatment for the entire patient.